jsoref/thorium/api/docs/src/admins/notifications_admins.md

 ### Notification Level

-By default, the added notificaion will have the `INFO` level, but you can manually specify the level as well:
+By default, the added notification will have the `INFO` level, but you can manually specify the level as well:

 ```Bash
 ... notifications create --level <info/warn/error>